 - Account Code Entry provides instructions on entering forced account codes. - You can use Forced Account Code List (#409) to create a list of valid account codes.
 If a Forced Account Code List exists, the system checks the list whenever a user enters a forced account code.
 If a forced account code is valid, the system provides access to an outside line.
-If a forced account code is invalid, the system denies access to an outside line-to dial out, the user must repeat the procedure for entering a forced account code. - Extensions programmed with this feature are restricted from dialing outside phone numbers on all lines at the extension-including numbers on the Emergency Phone Number List (#406)-until an account code is entered.
-If a Forced Account Code List exists, the account code must match an entry on the list for the user to get an outside line. - Account codes can be entered manually or using System Speed Dial Numbers, Personal Speed Dial Numbers, and Auto Dialing (but not Marked System Speed Dial Numbers). - Automatic Line Selection does not apply for an extension programmed with this feature; the user must manually select a line or pool after entering an account code. - Do not assign Forced Account Code Entry to an External Hotline (#311) extension. - If a System Password (#403) is required to override dialing restrictions for an extension, users must enter it before entering the account code.
+If a forced account code is invalid, the system denies access to an outside line-to dial out, the user must repeat the procedure for entering a forced account code. - For Release 2.0 or earlier, extensions programmed with this feature are restricted from dialing outside phone numbers on all lines at the extension- including numbers on the Emergency Phone Number List (#406) -until an account code is entered.
+If a Forced Account Code List exists, the account code must match an entry on the list for the user to get an outside line. - For ACS Release 3.0 or later, Forced Account Code extensions can dial numbers on the Emergency Phone Number List (#406) without entering an account code.
+Users can make 911 calls from the Forced Account Code extensions without entering the account code as long as 911 has been entered into the Emergency Phone Number List. - Account codes can be entered manually or using System Speed Dial Numbers, Personal Speed Dial Numbers, and Auto Dialing (but not Marked System Speed Dial Numbers). - Automatic Line Selection does not apply for an extension programmed with this feature; the user must manually select a line or pool after entering an account code. - Do not assign Forced Account Code Entry to an External Hotline (#311) extension. - If a System Password (#403) is required to override dialing restrictions for an extension, users must enter it before entering the account code.

 - If SMDR is used, the account code assigned to incoming or outgoing calls prints on call reports.
-(See Call Reporting Devices (SMDR) on page 4-9 for more information about call reporting.)
+(See "Call Reporting Devices (SMDR)" on page 4-9 for more information about call reporting.)
 For forced account code entry, if a Forced Account Code List exists, only valid account codes are printed on the call report. - Forced account codes are not required to answer incoming calls at the extensions programmed with this feature.